Adam Chau

 I produce blue-and-white porcelain objects using cobalt as a pigment, drawing parallels with both historic craft with a loaded history of globalization via the silk road as well as a material that is used in the electronics industry (cobalt is used for lithium-ion batteries).
 As an Asian American I hope to continue the tradition of blue-and-white, however put a digital spin on such a respected medium.
 I find it imperative to find innovative ways to create ceramics as to not let the tradition and knowledge die; it is with both understanding of old techniques as well as a willingness to innovate that lets culture thrive.

-The content of my work ranges from selfies, mannerisms from the millennial generation, and poetic text messages as I believe that a text is a 21st Century love letter.
-Much of my work is tile based and in the shape of electronics.
-I am interested in the smartphone being both a two-dimensional and three-dimensional object at the same time – much like a ceramic tile.
-I find the scale of a smartphone is intimate and persuasive in drawing an audience in because of familiarity of such a domestic object that can fit in one hand.
+The content of my work ranges from selfies to poetic text messages as I believe that a text is a 21st Century love letter.
+I am interested in the screen-based technology being both a two-dimensional and three-dimensional object at the same time – much like a ceramic tile.